 If you worked at any of these companies, we also want to speak with you.
 There may be some whistleblower award opportunities and certainly the opportunity to help us make things right.

-For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
+For more information, contact attorney Brian Mahany at At this time, we are only investigating a possible class action and cannot take phone calls nor can we handle individual cases.
 Although we are a whistleblower firm, we also have a companion lender liability practice (suing banks and mortgage companies).
 Feel free to see some of our successful efforts against banks at our Lender Liability Lawyer site.
 You can also visit our American Advisors Group reverse mortgage fraud post.

 All inquiries are protected by the attorney – client privilege and kept confidential.